Menu

 Tyre is overall too hot

-Note: after a prolonged slide or a spin out, the tires will be hotter than during normal driving!
+Note: after a prolonged slide or a spin out, the tyres will be hotter than during normal driving!

 Change only one setting at a time in small increments